My dog has torn its ACL, I want it to have surgery that is going to give it the BEST outcome, I want :

 LATEST RESEARCH COMPARING DOG CRUCIATE SURGERY TECHNIQUES AND OUTCOMES SHOWS ISOMETRIC ACL SURGERY ("Tight-Rope" Procedure) IS BEST, giving the best long term results with less dogs subsequently injuring their knee cartilage (meniscal tears) afterwards. <<Read Article Abstract>> This technique is performed at the Seaton Vet Centre and is ideal for large breed dog cruciate repairs, giant breed dog cruciate surgery - and especially so if they are active or over weight.
 It is also ideal for small and medium dog ACL repair, being far superior to the De Angelis lateral suture technique.

 At Findon and Seaton Vets we are serious about obtaining the very best outcome for pets undergoing anterior cruciate ligament surgery.
 Our cruciate repair procedures are advanced, and give the best surgical results we have seen, with rapid return to function (use of the leg that had surgery).
 However, this is not enough.
 Rehabilitation is always recommended and takes the form of passive exercise and massage, introduction of controlled exercise in a controlled environment, and management of weight bearing.

-► Pets having CRUCIATE, PATELLA or ORTHOPAEDIC surgeries at either Findon Vet or Seaton Vet receive TWO MONTHS FREE use of our treadmill and Accell therapy.
+► Pets having CRUCIATE, PATELLA or ORTHOPAEDIC surgeries at either Findon Vet or Seaton Vet receive THREE MONTHS FREE use of our Accell therapy.

 * What YOU need to know about cruciate repair surgery